nanpuhaha/Mubox/Games/WorldOfWarcraft/AddOns/X4DWOW/README.md

 object oriented than before.
 X4DWOW attempts to meet the following goals:

 * Must not violate any explicit Terms of Use, Terms of Service nor End User License Agreements set forth in the game.
-* Must not depend on any third-party add-ons, unless they can be packaged without licensing/community conflicts.
+* Must not depend on any third-party AddOns, unless they can be packaged without licensing/community conflicts.
 * Must not introduce excessive CPU use, Memory use, nor network latency into the game.
 * Must not modify the default UI, nor interfere with any popular UI mods (where 'popular' is >100k users.)
 * Must provide default configuration that "just works."